-Under the Executive Bonus Plan, each executive's target annual cash incentive for fiscal year 2018 was scored in two parts.
+Under the Executive Bonus Plan, each executive's target annual cash incentive for fiscal year 2019 was scored in two parts.
 Fifty percent (50%) of the target annual cash incentive potential was based on the Company's attainment of a key financial goal for the fiscal year (the "Company Performance Portion") as set by the Compensation Committee at the start of the fiscal year.
 The remaining fifty percent (50%) of the executive's target annual cash incentive potential was based on the executive's individual performance for the fiscal year (the "Individual Performance Portion").
-The Compensation Committee believes this allocation between Company and individual performance creates an appropriate balance between achieving short term (one year) financial objectives and longer term infrastructure and product expansion goals.
-In particular, during fiscal year 2018 the NEOs again dedicated significant time towards further development of the Company's LoRa technologies and support of LoRaWAN network deployments, including growth in the membership of the LoRa AllianceTM.
-The further development of signal integrity products for emerging 400 Gbps applications targeted at datacenter and 10Gbps passive optical networking ("PON") applications was also an area of focus for the NEOs.
+The Compensation Committee believes this allocation between Company and individual performance creates an appropriate balance between achieving shortterm (one year) financial objectives and longer term infrastructure and product expansion goals.
+In particular, during fiscal year 2019 the NEOs again dedicated significant time towards further development of the Company's LoRa technologies and support of LoRaWAN network deployments, including growth in the membership of the LoRa Alliance.
+In addition, the Company's strong portfolio of high speed connectivity optical platforms continued its momentum at Cloud and hyper-scale datacenter customers.
+The Company also benefited from the further build out of the PON market and early roll-outs of 5G in China and favorable secular trends in the mobile segment where the Company increased content at smartphone customers with its proximity sensing and high-end protection platforms.
 The Compensation Committee also reviews the NEOs' individual contributions in support of the Company's Annual Business Plan.
 The Compensation Committee believes that allocating 50% of the annual target incentive for the NEOs (other than the CEO) to the individual performance component provides it with the flexibility to incentivize and reward achievements that promote the long-term growth and success of the Company.